 Campo Santo

 Construction history

-In the entire history of buildings on the cathedral square, this attraction became the 4th in a row.
-Construction of the cemetery began at the end of the 1280s.
-Its construction was carried out by the architect Giovanni di Simone.
-The construction of Campo Santo came to an end only in 1464.
-There are rumors that they wanted to build the Church of the Holy Trinity instead of the cemetery, but the plans were changed during the work.
-It is known for sure that construction began from the western part, which is the oldest.
-The eastern part was the final building.
+In the entire history of buildings on Cathedral Square, this landmark has become the 4th in a row.
+The construction of the cemetery began in the late 1280s.
+Its construction was carried out by architect Giovanni di Simone.
+The construction of the Campo Santo came to an end only in 1464.
+There are rumors that they wanted to build a Holy Trinity church instead of a cemetery, but the plans were changed during the work.
+It is well known that the construction started from the western part, which is the oldest.
+The eastern part was the final construction.

 Features of Campo Santo

 There are several frescoes here, which are also popular among tourists.
 The first frescoes were painted in 1360, and the rest about three centuries later.
-One of the most ancient frescoes is the “Crucifixion”, located on the southwestern side.
-Its author was Francesco Traini.
-The Campo Santo cemetery occupies a large area and consists of about 40 arches and 2 gates.
-Above the gate located on the right side of the holy field, which was originally the main one, there is a tabernacle in the Gothic style with the image of the Virgin Mary with a baby in her arms and 4 saints.
-The author of such a work, created in the 14th century, is recognized as Giovanni Pisano.
+One of the most ancient frescoes is the "Crucifixion", located on the southwest side.
+It was written by Francesco Traini.
+The Campo Santo Cemetery occupies a large area, consists of about 40 arches and 2 gates.
+Above the gate, located on the right side of the holy field, which was originally the main one, there is a Gothic-style tabernacle with an image of the Virgin Mary with an infant in her arms and 4 saints.
+The author of this work, created in the 14th century, is recognized as Giovanni Pisano.

+Campo Santo